Jayslen/Kanban-task-management-backend/README.md

 # About Project

 This is the backend for the challenge https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB.
 The project is based on build a Kaban Task Management Web APP.
 This repo contains the REST API buil with node, express and typescript for the project that will be use for the frontend.
+The data retrive by the API is store in a MySQL database.

 - Stack and dependencies uses:
     - Typescript